 - Look straight and focus on a distant object.
 A steady focus will maintain a steady balance.

 - In this pose, continue taking in long, deep breaths.
-Relax the body as much as possible.
+Relax the body

 - Slowly, with exhalation, bring down the hands and gently release the right leg.